microsoft/botbuilder-java/.github/ISSUE_TEMPLATE/java-sdk-bug-report.md

 ---
-name: Java SDK Bug report
+name: Java SDK Bug Report
 about: Create a bug report for a bug you found in the Bot Builder Java SDK

 ---